Self-Study 2024-2025 Self-Study 2024-2025

 • Diana Oliver, Human Resources Manager

-• Nichole Pollard, Interim Associate Vice President for Student Success
+• Nichole Pollard-Alford: Associate Vice President for Student and Financial Support Services

-• Benita Rashaw, Interim VP for Student Affairs
+• Benita Rashaw, Vice President for Student Experience

 • Brian Stipelman, AVP for Academic Affairs/Dean of Liberal Arts